-There might be a short attention span, impulsiveness, hand flapping, inability to talk.
-Anxiety.
+There might be a short attention span, impulsiveness, and hand flapping, inability to talk and anxiety.
 The list of symptoms varies and can be unique to the individual.

 What Causes Autism?

-Research suggests that there are multiple factors which may influence the development of autism in an individual, from a combination of genetic and nongenetic, to environmental.
+Research suggests that there are multiple factors which may influence the development of autism in an individual.
+They can be a combination of genetic and non-genetic influences.
+There are also environmental factors.
 Data shows that these factors contribute to early brain development and affect how brain neurons communicate with each other.

-Autism does not have any specific cures, and the guidelines around therapies are aimed to improve the quality of life of people with autism by reducing their symptoms and by increasing their ability to function day to day.
+Autism does not have any specific cures.
+The guidelines around therapies are aimed to improve the quality of life of people with autism.
+The goal is to reduce their symptoms and increase their ability to function day to day.
 Neurofeedback therapy is focused on doing precisely that.